cubrift/quart/README.md

 GIPHY_API_KEY=your_giphy_api_key_here
 ```

->Important
+> [!IMPORTANT]
->Your phone number must be entered in international format without symbols.
+> Your phone number must be entered in international format without symbols.
->For example, given the country code is +44 the number must be only digits: +44275159...
+> For example, given the country code is +44 the number must be only digits: +44275159...

 ### Start Quart: